pontoonapps/CareerGuide/maps-api/README.md

 * GET `<root>/ping` – returns a successful response if the API key is accepted
 * GET `<root>/pins` – return array of all pins visible to this user
 * POST `<root>/pins` – add a user pin (accepts JSON)
+  * returns 204 No Content on success
+  * returns 400 Bad Request when data is malformed
 * POST `<root>/pins/delete` – remove a pin identified by name and created by the calling user (a user can only delete their own pins) – the incoming JSON should only be `{ name: ... }`
+  * returns 204 No Content on success (even if pin with the name didn't exist)
+  * returns 400 Bad Request when data is malformed

 ### Data structures